 Too often, we see brands carpet bombing their audiences with trendy or glitzy content that has been crafted with little regard to the end user’s needs, let alone esteem.
 More than a few brands are guilty of seeking virality by ripping off goofy concepts from other brands and trying to ride someone else’s wave to success.
 What works for Dollar Shave Club will not work for everyone.
 Today’s consumers are intelligent and know when you’re forcing content down their throats.
 If you want their money, you must first show them respect.

 So how do we create content that caters to the esteem of our audience?
 A good place to start is the H.U.R. test: Helpful.
 Unique.
 Relevant.
 If your content meets these three criteria, then it’s likely going to stroke the esteem of your audience.

 As we’ve said before, content that helps is content that sells.
-Buzzworthy is awesome, and going viral is even better, but if your content isn’t helping your customers it likely won’t result in more than a blip on the radar.
-Instead of setting goals in terms of number of views and shares, aim to provide solutions to the problems your customers are facing.
+Buzzworthy is awesome, and going viral is even better, but if your content isn’t helping your customers, it likely won’t result in more than a blip on the radar.
+Instead of setting goals in terms of the number of views and shares, aim to provide solutions to the problems your customers are facing.
 You probably remember the viral video you saw, but there’s a good chance you’ve forgotten the brand behind it.

 To quote Queen’s Bridge’s finest, Nasir Jones, “No idea’s original, there’s nothing new under the sun.”
 And while that may be true, that doesn’t mean you can’t put a new spin on an old idea.
 In fact, the best ideas are often a result of a new progression upon a previously formulated one.
 With 27 million pieces of content created daily, it may seem impossible to develop an idea that hasn’t been done before.
 However, by finding a topic that resonates with you and your audience, and adding your own voice and personality to it, you’re creating something new and unique.